Home / Career Advice / Job Hunting / I Just Got Laid Off. Now What?

 Take an online course from Coursera or Udemy, learn a new application, or even focus on a non-technical skill you want to improve, like creative writing or public speaking.
 This will strengthen your skillset and give your mind a break from the monotony of poring over job applications.
 Plus, it will give you something concrete to talk about in future interviews if you’re asked what you did during your break in employment.

-Work with a headhunter
+Work with recruiters

-Utilize our resources to help better position yourself as a candidate
+Use our resources to help better position yourself as a candidate